 Keep in mind, in addition to compromising our gut lining, these harmful bacteria stay busy by stealing the nutrients we consume, causing fermentation of proteins during digestion, and secreting acid that causes the heartburn and reflux our society is experiencing.

 Other causes of leaky gut may include the consuming foods that we might have unknown sensitivity or intolerance to.
 This can lead to inflammation which affects the integrity of our intestinal lining.
-Stress (in any of its 12 forms-see article on adrenals/stress) may also lead to breakdown of our gut lining.
+Stress (in any of its 12 forms may also lead to breakdown of our gut lining.
 Medications, alcohol, hormone deficiency, increased body mass index, brain injury, chemicals such as bisphenol a or cigarettes, over exercise, and other metabolic conditions have also been found to create leaky barriers.
+Autoimmunity against our gut may cause continued gut inflammation.

 With permeability, endotoxemia becomes an issue.
-Endotoxemia occurs with high levels of endotoxins, or LPS, in the blood.
-In metabolic endotoxemia, a person’s microbiome in the gut fails to protect the body from absorbing toxins during the digestion.
-LPS fragments have been found to:
+Endotoxemia occurs with high levels of endotoxins, or LPS–fragment of pathogens, are found in the blood.
+In metabolic endotoxemia, a person’s microbiome in the gut fails to protect the body from absorbing these toxins during the digestion.
+LPS have been found to:

 - Overwhelm liver